TeamSeri0us/pocs/libgig/README-1008.md

 ### target

-./rifftree --first-chunk-id RIFF --flat vuln-1008/heap-buffer-overflow_RIFF.cpp:1536:32 An issue was discovered in libgig 4.1.0.
-There is an heap-buffer-overflow in the  RIFF::List::GetListTypeString[abi:cxx11]() const at src/RIFF.cpp:1536:32.
+./rifftree --first-chunk-id RIFF --flat vuln-1008/heap-buffer-overflow_RIFF.cpp:1536:32

+An issue was discovered in libgig 4.1.0.
+There is a heap-buffer-overflow in the  RIFF::List::GetListTypeString[abi:cxx11]() const at src/RIFF.cpp:1536:32.

 ### asan report